cloudflare/cloudflare-docs/products/images/src/content/cloudflare-images/serve-images/serve-private-images-using-signed-url-tokens.md

 If an image is marked to require a signed URL, it cannot be accessed without a token _unless_ it is being requested for a Variant that is set to always allow public access.

-1. To get started, get the default Key from your Images Dashboard:
+1. To get started, get the default Key from your **Images** dashboard:

   ![Screenshot of the keys page on the Cloudflare Images dashboard](../../static/keys.png)